janeding/mrc_simple_filter/README.md

 Detailed documentation for this program is located in the "*doc/*" subdirectory.

 #### *pre alpha*
 Warning: This code is not yet stable.
 As of 2017-12-26, this code compiles but it has only been lightly tested.
 Tagged *releases* of this repository should have some semblance of functionality.
-(Others may not even compile.)
+(More recent commits may not even compile.)
 Program names and command line arguments may change in the future.
 The documentation also needs to be updated.

 ## Compilation instructions: